-Over the course of a few days, the black and blue color of the bruises around the eyes fades to yellow or green.
+Over the course of a few days, the black and blue color of bruises around the eyes fades to yellow or green.
 That’s because the blood under the skin eventually breaks down and is reabsorbed into the surrounding tissues.
 Depending on the amount of blood that has collected within the skin, the tissues may require up to two weeks to return to normal color.

 It’s important to be aware that unexplained bruising in someone you know may be a sign of domestic violence or abuse.
-Your health providers are required by law to ask you questions to make sure you are safe in your domestic situation.
+Your health providers are required by law to ask questions to make sure you’re safe in your domestic situation.